brunopk/sc-rpi/doc/commands.md

 ## `section_add`

-- What it does: defines a new section (portion of the strip).
+- What it does: defines a new section.
 - Example:
     ```json
     {